fkie-cad/friTap/EXTENDING.md

 ```

-as this message indicates the util package is missung.
+as this message indicates the util package is missing.
 Simply install it with npm:

 ```bash
 $ npm install util